vk3jed/ASL-Asterisk/README.md

 This is the Asterisk source package for AllStarLink and the files to build the ASL 2.0.0+ distribution.
 This repo contains patches for building AllStarLink on recent editions of Debian.
 Currently tested on Debian 11 Bullseye.

+WARNING ! : This is actually impossible to compile AllStarLink for Debian 12 Bookworm, because the kernel is too recent and there is a missing dependency (libvpb-dev).
+Feel free to make a pull request if you have a solution.
+Thank you :)

 ---------------------------------------------------------------------------------------------------------------------------------

 AllStarLink Wiki: https://wiki.allstarlink.org